 - Tip 1: Do not report "Non-Monetary" amounts on Schedule A monetary contributions.
 Use the "Statement of Non-Monetary Contributions" reporting form for this purpose. - Tip 2: Candidates, small donor committees, political parties and political committees cannot accept contributions from foreign citizens, corporations or governments.
 [Art.
 XXVIII, Sec.
 3(12)] - Tip 3: A contribution made by check is considered "received" on the date the check is deposited into the committee account.
 Contributions by lobbyists to state officers and candidates are considered accepted "when possession of the check is transferred to any person not under the control of the issuer."
-[Campaign and Political Finance Rule 4.3(a) and (b)] - Tip 4: State law prohibits making a contribution with the expectation that some or all will be reimbursed by another person.
+[Campaign and Political Finance Rule 4.3(a) and (b)] - Tip 4: For checks form natural persons the contributor is the person who signed the check. - Tip 5: State law prohibits making a contribution with the expectation that some or all will be reimbursed by another person.
 [Art.
 XXVIII, Sec.
 3(11)]